 If the at-fault driver has a liability insurance policy, the driver’s insurance company is likely to pay these damages in an award or settlement.

-HawkLaw will work closely with you to ensure any losses you’ve shared are fully documented.
-Our goal is to ensure you receive the compensation owed to you no matter what your losses are.
+HawkLaw will work closely with you to document any losses you have shared.
+Our goal is to help you receive the compensation owed to you no matter what your losses are.

 During a civil trial, the jury may issue a verdict stating you are 30% responsible for the accident.
 In this instance, your damages will be reduced to 70%.

-South Carolina personal injury laws place a three-year time limit on personal injury claims in most circumstances.4 Whether you are seeking compensation for vehicle damage, personal injury, or the wrongful death of a loved one, the law provides you with a timeframe of three years to ask the state court for a civil case.
+South Carolina personal injury laws place a three-year time limit on personal injury claims in most circumstances.
+Whether you are seeking compensation for vehicle damage, personal injury, or the wrongful death of a loved one, the law provides you with a timeframe of three years to ask the state court for a civil case.

 The three-year clock starts running on the date the accident occurs or the date of the death in the instance of a wrongful death claim.

 What does this mean in your case?
-First, don’t be overly concerned with the statute of limitations.
+First, do not be overly concerned with the statute of limitations.
 Your best bet is to seek immediate help with your case as soon as the accident occurs (after you receive medical care).
 Allow our attorneys to handle the process every step of the way after that.

 Second, know that our goal is to help you get a settlement sooner.
 That means gathering evidence and working with you to file your claim as quickly as possible.
 This helps protect your right to compensation.
-Even if you think this statute of limitations has lapsed, reach out to us to learn what options we may be able to offer.
+Even if you think the statute of limitations has lapsed, reach out to us to learn what options we may be able to offer.